phariscope/EventStoreDoctrine/README.md

 # Usage

-* first, be sure to have DATABASE_URL environment variable correctly initialized
+1. First, make sure to have the DATABASE_URL environment variable correctly initialized.
-* second, add the PersistEventSubscriber to the listeners as soon as you want
+2. Second, add the PersistEventSubscriber to the listeners as soon as you want.

-Enjoy.
-And observe an 'events' table which contains all published events.
+Enjoy, and observe an 'events' table that contains all published events.

 ```php
     // Assume env var is intiailized.